kairaveet/subsplice/README.md

 Detailed documentation, including parameter descriptions, expected input/output formats, and customization options, will be available shortly.

 ## 👩‍🏫 Tutorial
+Example datasets:
+PSI files for each TCGA cancer can be downloaded from [https://www.synapse.org/Synapse:syn64934289](here).

 SPECTRA can be used in two ways:
 - As a **command-line tool** for end-to-end execution